DilrajPandey/Calculator/README.md

 # Calculator
 A fully functional calculator in use.
 <br>
-HTML, Css and JavaSccript is used.
+HTML, CSS and JavaSccript is used.
 <br>
 Helps you to calculate your problems.
 It’s a versatile tool for math homework, financial management, and more.
 <br>